Carlos Santana On Beyonce Grammys Snub: ‘Adele Won Because She Can Sing, Sing’

 — Hollywood (@ScottHuego) February 15, 2017

 Beyonce and Carlos Santana have shared the stage more than a decade ago and prior to giving his opinion earlier this week, there was no bad blood between the two.
 So far, Queen Bey hasn’t bothered to comment on Santana’s opinion.
-After all, even Adele thought the Album of the Year grammy should have gone to Beyonce for ‘Lemonade.’
+After all, even Adele thought the Album of the Year Grammy should have gone to Beyonce for Lemonade.

 Do you agree with Carlos Santana that Adele is the better singer?
 Or do you side with the Beyhive and think that Beyonce deserved to win on Grammy night?
 Sound off in the comments section below.